noahhaworth/harry_old/README.md

-# harry
+# Harry
-harry, an open quadruped
+Harry is an open quadruped.

 .sldprt, .stp, & .stl files will be uploaded here soon.